ICCSSE/CASCON2025/tracks/tutorials.md

 <!-- BODY-->
 <p><span style="font-weight: 400;">IEEE CASCON is a premier conference for advanced research in computer science and software engineering.
 The </span><strong>IEEE</strong> <strong>CASCON 2025 Tutorial Track</strong><span style="font-weight: 400;"> provides an excellent opportunity for researchers, practitioners, and technology experts to share cutting-edge solutions, emerging trends, and innovative tools with the broader community.&nbsp;</span></p>
-<p><span style="font-weight: 400;">We invite proposals for </span><strong>half-day or full-day tutorials</strong><span style="font-weight: 400;"> on topics relevant to IEEE CASCON attendees.
-Tutorials should be designed to educate and engage participants, offering demos and/or hands-on experience on state-of-the-art tools or emerging technologies, or deep dives into advanced research methodology or industrial best practices.&nbsp;</span></p>
+<p><span style="font-weight: 400;">We invite proposals for </span><strong>1.5 hours, half-day or full-day tutorials</strong><span style="font-weight: 400;"> on topics relevant to IEEE CASCON attendees.
+Tutorials should be designed to educate and engage participants, offering lectures, demos and/or hands-on experience on state-of-the-art tools or emerging technologies, or deep dives into advanced research methodology or industrial best practices.&nbsp;</span></p>
 <p><span style="font-weight: 400;">Accepted tutorial proposals will be included in the conference proceedings published in IEEE Xplore.&nbsp;</span></p>
 <p><span style="font-weight: 400;">&nbsp;</span></p>
 <p><strong>Submission Guidelines</strong><span style="font-weight: 400;">&nbsp;</span></p>